 An After Action Review (frequently called a Hot Wash) is NOT intended to critique, grade success, or failure.
 Rather, it identifies weaknesses that need improvement and strengths that might be sustained.

-Therefore, an After Action Review answers four “learning culture” questions:
+An After Action Review answers four “learning culture” questions:

 - (Purpose) What was supposed to happen?